mitsuhiko/lucumr/2022/11/14/scaling-mastodon.rst

 people wanted which I believe resulted in the pendulum prominently swinging towards decentralization.

-Decentralization promotes an utopian view of the world that I belief fails to address actual real problems in practice.
+Decentralization promotes an utopian view of the world that I believe fails to address actual real problems in practice.
 Yet on that decentralization wave a lot of projects are riding from crypto-currencies [1]_, defi or things such as Mastodon.
 All of these things have one thing in common: distrust.